 The presidential republic

-The first and only president in Kazakhstan since the independence in 1991 is Nursultan Nazarbayev.
+The first president in Kazakhstan since the independence in 1991 is Nursultan Nazarbayev.
 He functions as the head of state and holds all of the nation’s executive authority.
 The president is also the commander in chief of the armed forces and may veto legislation that has been passed by the parliament.

 The Kazakh president is elected by the people and serves, in principle, for at most two five-year terms.
 However, a referendum held in April 1995 extended the term of Nazarbayev until 2000.
 Then in January 1999 and again in December 2005 President Nazarbayev was re-elected.
 The Organization for Security and Cooperation in Europe (OSCE) criticized both the presidential elections of 2005 and 2009 as falling short of international democratic standards.
 An election requires two or more candidates running in opposition, and with a single candidate it is therefore not an election but a referendum.
-Consequently, on 18 May 2007 the Parliament of Kazakhstan approved a constitutional amendment which would allow Nazarbayev to seek re-election as many times as he wishes.
+Consequently, on 18 May 2007 the parliament of Kazakhstan approved a constitutional amendment which would allow Nazarbayev to seek re-election as many times as he wishes.
 This amendment applies specifically and only to Nazarbayev, in the original constitution the maximum of two presidential terms that is prescribed will still apply to all future presidents of Kazakhstan.

-During his presidency Nazarbayev has made several legislative amendments to further strengthen his position.
-So was the power of the president increased constitutionally, after which less emphasis was placed on human rights, and he can appoint every member of the cabinet, excluding the position of premier and head of the state bank.
+During his presidency, Nazarbayev has made several legislative amendments to further strengthen his position.
+The power of the president increased constitutionally, after which less emphasis was placed on human rights, and he can appoint every member of the cabinet, excluding the position of premier and head of the state bank.
 In October 1998, the Kazakh legislature approved constitutional amendments that enabled Nazarbayev to call an early presidential race for January 1999 and extended the president’s term from five to seven years.
 Additionally, in 2007 the parliament voted to allow Nazarbayev to stay in office for an unlimited number of terms.
 In 2010, he was granted the title “Leader of the Nation” and was given immunity from any prosecution.
 This means that Nazarbayev will be able to control Kazakh politics even when he retires.
 However, after winning the presidential election in April 2011, the 71-year-old Nazarbayev stated that he was not considering giving up the presidential position.

 Nazarbayev has given his family members powerful and influential positions in the country’s society.
 His eldest daughter Dariga Nazarbayeva and her ex husband Rakhat Aliyev were media magnets and controlled numerous businesses in the energy and oil sectors, services and banks.
 Nazarbayev’s other daughter, Dinara, is married to Timur Kulibayev.
-He is a powerful oligarch who is Vice President of Kazakhstan’s state oil and gas company KazMunayGaz with political ambitions of his own.
+He is a powerful oligarch who is vice-President of Kazakhstan’s state oil and gas company KazMunayGaz with political ambitions of his own.

-Kazakhstan has a bicameral Parliament composed of the lower house, also known as the Mazhilis, and the upper house, the Senate.
+Kazakhstan has a bicameral parliament composed of the lower house, also known as the Mazhilis, and the upper house, the Senate.
 The Mazhilis is formed on the basis of a proportional system of representation consisting of 98 deputies, where the majority is appointed by the ruling Nur Otan party, which Nazarbayev heads.
 Due to constitutional changes, the mandate in the Mazhilis lies not with the deputies, but with the party.
 If a deputy leaves or is thrown out of the party, he loses his mandate.
 Thus, the deputy’s authority is totally dependent upon the president.

 In May 2007 the government of Kazakhstan adopted several amendments to the constitution, this also involved amendments to the Election Law made on 19 June 2007.
 The previous Mazhilis elections were held under a predominantly majoritarian election system, with ten seats elected through a proportional system.
 Under the new system 98 of the 107 deputies are elected in a proportional closed list system, the remaining nine deputies are appointed by the Assembly of the People of Kazakhstan, a 366-member organization that has constitutional status but is really only a ceremonial body whose main function is to represent the nation’s various ethnic groups.
 The assembly members are appointed by the president, who serves as its chairman for life.
 The voters will vote for the competing political parties and the parties choose, after the publication of the election results, which candidate gets a seat in the parliament.
 To be eligible to earn seats a party must secure at least seven percent of the votes.
 The idea behind the appointment of the nine remaining deputies is that this will provide additional representation for minorities.